yinhui87/sublime-phpfmt/README.md

  * MergeNamespaceWithOpenTag         Ensure there is no more than one linebreak before namespace
  * MildAutoPreincrement              Automatically convert postincrement to preincrement.
 (Deprecated pass.
 Use AutoPreincrement instead).
  * OrderMethod                       Sort methods within class in alphabetic order.
+ * OrderMethodAndVisibility          Sort methods within class in alphabetic and visibility order .
  * PrettyPrintDocBlocks              Prettify Doc Blocks
  * PSR2EmptyFunction                 Merges in the same line of function header the body of empty functions.
  * PSR2MultilineFunctionParams       Break function parameters into multiple lines.